-Shippensburg University's Bachelor of Arts in Communication/Journalism is one of only three ACEJMC accredited programs in Pennsylvania and the only one in Pennsylvania's State System of Higher Education.
-The public relations emphasis prepares you for careers in media relations, public affairs or digital communications.
+Shippensburg University's Bachelor of Science in Communication, Journalism and Media is one of only three nationally accredited programs in Pennsylvania and the only one in Pennsylvania's State System of Higher Education.
+The public relations concentration prepares you for careers in strategic communications, public affairs, media relations, content marketing and more.

 Get more info

 In this program you will learn:

 - a broad range of strategies to achieve organizational goals and objectives

 - to research, write, create, design and implement strategic communication content for diverse audiences and a variety of media platforms

 - to write news releases, public service announcements, blogs, newsletters, feature stories, white papers and social media content